 Cochenet holds a M.M. from the University of Wisconsin-Milwaukee where she was a Graduate Assistant Conductor, and a B.M. and a Performer's Certificate in Viola graduating cum laude from Coe College.
 At Coe, she was appointed Assistant Conductor for the musical The Threepenny Opera.
 She was an Assistant Conductor and a lead intern at the Upper Midwest String and Chamber Music Conferences held at the College of St. Benedict in St. Joseph, MN.

 Cochenet continues to teach, perform, write and publish articles in the field of music, and give lectures, clinics, demonstrations, and master classes.
 She is a member of the League of American Orchestras, International Alliance for Women in Music, and American String Teachers Association.
 She now lives in Silver Spring, MD with her husband, also a conductor and educator.
-Ms. Cochenet was appointed as the String Orchestra Director for the Washington Waldorf School in Bethesda, MD beginning in the Fall 2017.
+Ms. Cochenet was appointed as the Orchestra Director for the Washington Waldorf School in Bethesda, MD beginning in the Fall 2017.
 She also serves as a string instructor independently and at Levine Music; is a Music Adjunct Teacher at Northwestern High School Jim Henson School of the Arts in Hyattsville, MD; and continues her work as conductor and educator.